Azure-Samples/ms-identity-javascript-v2/README.md

 - javascript
 products:
 - msal
-description: "A simple JavaScript Single-Page Application using @azure/msal-browser"
+description: "A simple JavaScript Single-Page Application using the Auth Code flow w/ PKCE"
-urlFragment: "README"
+urlFragment: "ms-identity-javascript-v2"
 ---

 # MSAL 2.x JavaScript Sample Application

 A simple vanilla JavaScript single-page application which demonstrates how to configure [MSAL.JS 2.x](https://www.npmjs.com/package/@azure/msal-browser) to login, logout, and acquire an access token for a protected resource such as Microsoft Graph API.
+This version of the MSAL.js library uses the Authorization Code flow w/ PKCE.

 ## Contents